Kessler Custom Performance Series Curved Soprano Sax

 Our Performance Series Curved Soprano Sax features the same advanced bore design used in our straight models.
 This helps to maintain a wonderfully rich core to the horn’s sound.
 This bore is combined with a light weight “single post to body” construction to make the instrument vibrate easier than heavier “ribbed construction”… which is essential on a curved soprano sax!
 This helps to decrease the resistance of the horn and makes it respond easier.

 Vintage Dark Lacquer

 Our Dark Vintage Style Lacquer is quickly becoming a fan favorite!
 Designed to emulate the look and feel of 50+ year old lacquer, the dark lacquer is truly unique.
-It is paired with Abalone finger touches to give a beautiful look that is only matched by the saxophone’s sound!
+It is paired with black cultured pearl finger touches to give a beautiful look that is only matched by the saxophone’s sound!

 While the lacquer won’t truly impact the sound of the sax as heard by the audience, the player behind the horn will feel that the sax seems richer and darker than traditional lacquer.

 The standard Performance Series curved soprano sax is also offered in a traditional gold lacquer with plastic finger touches.
 We also offer the Performance Series soprano saxophones in a Straight Soprano model in both finishes!